Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Position and momentum representations

 \subsection{Small position representation}

-We start by trying to represent the operator algebra $\cal A$ in the most straightforward way, on the Hilbert space $L^2(G)$ of square-integrable wave functions on $G$ \cite{Mukunda:2003wna}.
+We start by representing the operator algebra $\cal A$ in the most straightforward way, on the Hilbert space $L^2(G)$ of square-integrable wave functions on $G$ \cite{Mukunda:2003wna}.
 This Hilbert space is actually obtained by geometric quantization of the cotangent bundle $T^*G$ in real polarization \cite{woodhouse1997}.

-\paragraph{Hilbert space $L^2(G)$.} We denote wave functions on $G$ by lowercase Greek letters $\phi$, $\psi$, etc. Their scalar product is
+\paragraph{Hilbert space $\boldsymbol L^{\boldsymbol2}\boldsymbol(\boldsymbol G\boldsymbol)$.} We denote wave functions on $G$ by lowercase Greek letters $\phi$, $\psi$, etc. Their scalar product is

 where $\dd g$ is the left Haar measure on $G$ while $\dd^nX$ is the Lebesgue measure on $\mathfrak{g}\cong\mathbb{R}^n$ in principal branch coordinates defined above \eqref{eq: prop of pb coordinates}.
 We write $J(X)$ for the corresponding Jacobian of the Haar measure, namely \cite{Taylor} (see also \cite{Helgason})